Most dog fitness trackers aren't fitness trackers.

 The GPS tracker market has consolidated significantly.
 Whistle has been acquired by Tractive, meaning Whistle devices are effectively phasing out, and Tractive has solidified its position as the global leader.

-GPS Trackers Comparison Table
+The GPS Tracker Comparison

 Device | Key Features | Ideal For | Notes |